Amica Mutual Pavilion: Other college sports

-The arena has been the site of many collegiate tournaments, including the inaugural 1980 Big East Conference men's basketball tournament; the Division I men's basketball ECAC New England Region tournament, organized by the Eastern College Athletic Conference (ECAC), in 1978 and 1979; NCAA Division I men's basketball tournament first- and second-round games in 1976, 1979, 1980, 1981, 1989, 1996, 2010, and 2016; the 1978 and 1985 NCAA Division I men's basketball tournament East Region finals; the inaugural 1985 Hockey East Tournament, as well as the second tournament a year later in 1986 before the tourney made Boston a permanent home; and the 1978, 1980, 1982, 1986, 1995 and 2000 NCAA Frozen Four ice hockey championships.
+The arena has been the site of many collegiate tournaments, including the inaugural 1980 Big East Conference men's basketball tournament; the Division I men's basketball ECAC New England Region tournament, organized by the Eastern College Athletic Conference (ECAC), in 1978 and 1979; NCAA Division I men's basketball tournament first- and second-round games in 1976, 1979, 1980, 1981, 1989, 1996, 2010, and 2016; the 1978 and 1985 NCAA Division I men's basketball tournament East Region finals; the inaugural 1985 Hockey East Tournament, as well as the second tournament a year later in 1986 before the tourney made Boston a permanent home; and the 1978, 1980, 1982, 1986, 1995 and 2000 NCAA men's Frozen Four ice hockey championships.
 The University of Rhode Island (URI) men's basketball team also played some home basketball games at the Providence Civic Center beginning in 1973, although this practice stopped with the opening of the Ryan Center in 2002.

-The arena had been scheduled to host the first and second-round games of the 2021 NCAA Division I men's basketball tournament until the tournament was moved to venues within the Indianapolis, Indiana metro area due to the COVID-19 pandemic in the United States.
+The arena had been scheduled to host the first and second-round games of the 2021 NCAA Division I men's basketball tournament until the tournament was moved to venues within the Indianapolis, Indiana, metro area due to the COVID-19 pandemic in the United States.
 The arena will now host first and second-round games of the 2025 NCAA Division I men's basketball tournament.

 Professional sports

 The Providence Reds (known in their final season in Providence as the Rhode Island Reds) hockey team of the American Hockey League (AHL) played at the Providence Civic Center from 1972 to 1977.
-The New England Tea Men of the North American Soccer League (NASL) played their indoor soccer matches there from 1979 to 1980 before moving south to Jacksonville, Florida at the start of the 1980–81 indoor season.
+The New England Tea Men of the North American Soccer League (NASL) played their indoor soccer matches there from 1979 to 1980 before moving south to Jacksonville, Florida, at the start of the 1980–81 indoor season.
 The Providence Bruins of the AHL began play at the arena in 1992.
 The New England Steamrollers of the Arena Football League (AFL) also called the arena home for their single season of existence in 1988.

-A number of other professional sporting events, including Harlem Globetrotters basketball games and regular season and preseason games for the Boston Celtics of the National Basketball Association (NBA) have been held at the arena.
+A number of other professional sporting events, including Harlem Globetrotters basketball games and regular season and preseason games for the Boston Celtics of the National Basketball Association (NBA) and the Boston Bruins of the National Hockey League (NHL), have been held at the arena.